Guillaume Brisebois: Junior

 Brisebois was selected by the Acadie–Bathurst Titan in the first round (5th overall) in the 2013 Quebec Major Junior Hockey League (QMJHL) draft.
 Though the team placed last in 2015, he earned praise for his defensive play.
 After playing for three years, he requested a trade and was subsequently dealt during the 2016 QMJHL draft to the Charlottetown Islanders, along with defenceman Jake Barter, in exchange for Luc Deschenes, a second-round pick in 2017 and a first-round pick in 2018.

 Two months after arriving in Charlottetown, his teammates voted him captain.
 Brisebois recorded his first goal as an Islander in his first game on October 2, 2016.

 Professional

-The Vancouver Canucks drafted Brisebois 66th overall in the 2015 NHL Entry Draft after acquiring the pick from the Carolina Hurricanes in exchange for goaltender Eddie Läck.
+The Vancouver Canucks drafted Brisebois 66th overall in the 2015 NHL entry draft after acquiring the pick from the Carolina Hurricanes in exchange for goaltender Eddie Läck.
 In December 2015, he signed a three-year, entry-level contract with the Canucks.
 Beginning in 2017, Brisebois regularly played for the Canucks American Hockey League (AHL) affiliate, the Utica Comets, and later for the Abbotsford Canucks.

 On February 14, 2019, Brisebois made his NHL debut with the Canucks in a 4–3 shootout win against the Los Angeles Kings.

 On October 30, 2020, Brisebois re-signed with Vancouver to a one-year, $700,000 contract.
 In March 2023, after appearing in nine games with the team, Brisebois signed a two-year extension with the Canucks.

 On June 23, 2025, Brisebois won the Calder Cup as a member of the Abbotsford Canucks.

+On June 30, 2026, Brisebois signed a one-year, two-way contract worth $900,000 with the Vancouver Canucks.